cryptowithshashi/GENSYN-NODE-GUIDE/README.md

 lt --port 3000
 ```

+### LocalTunnel Authentication

+- If prompted for a password while accessing the localtunnel web interface, run:

+- This will generate a temporary IP/token that you’ll use as the password on the website after opening your tunnel (lt --port 3000).

-Copy the generated localhost URL and open it in your browser.
+- Copy the generated localhost URL and open it in your browser.
-Sign up, complete the login process, and you're done!
+- Sign up, complete the login process, and you're done!

-After login, you can close this tab and go back to the main terminal (the one building the server).
+- After login, you can close this tab and go back to the main terminal (the one building the server).

 ## Final Prompts (Back in Main Terminal)

-Once the server finishes downloading and setting up, you’ll see more prompts:
+- Once the server finishes downloading and setting up, you’ll see more prompts:

-Would you like to push models you train in the RL swarm to the Hugging Face Hub? → N
+- Would you like to push models you train in the RL swarm to the Hugging Face Hub? → N

-W&B Account integration → 3 (Don't visualize my results)
+- W&B Account integration → 3 (Don't visualize my results)

-⚠️ Copy your Node Name and Peer ID.
+- ⚠️ Copy your Node Name and Peer ID.
 Save them somewhere safe—these are used to check your node status later.